martinthomson/escape-report/draft-thomson-escape-report.md

 treats AMP content specially.
 AMP content provides two properties that Google Search exploits: metadata exposure and static analysis of active content.

-AMP content provides metadata in a form that is can be reliably extracted.
+AMP content provides metadata in a form that can be reliably extracted.
 From this metadata, a summary block is provided.
 For instance, a news article summary might use the article title, a summary, image and publisher logo.
 This aspect of AMP has no substantial effect on the discussion.

 Constrained use of active content – such as JavaScript - in AMP makes it possible to analyze content to verify that actions taken are narrowly limited.